bk/wmk/readme.md

 well as a callback in `page.POSTPROCESS`.
 Each callback in this list will be called just before the generated HTML is written to `htdocs/`, receiving the full HTML as a first argument followed by the rest of the context for the page.
 Examples of such shortcodes are `linkto` and `pagelist`, described below.
+See also the discussion of `page.POSTPROCESS` and `page.PREPROCESS` below.

 Here is an example of a shortcode in Markdown: